Stena Paris

-Ship Engineering
+Details

-The ships main engines are two MAN B&W 6S46MC-C with total power of 21,000 hp.
+The ship's main engines are two MAN B&W 6S46MC-C with total power of 21000 hp.
 In addition on board there are four diesel generators MAN B&W 7L23/30H, which support the propulsion system and cargo handling equipment.

-The cargo system consists of 10 cargo deepwell pumps.
-All of the pumps have capacity 800 cubic meters per hour.
-The heating system on board contains 3 heating coils SS SUS316L.
+The cargo system consists of ten cargo deepwell pumps.
+All of the pumps have capacity 800 m3 per hour.
+The heating system on board contains three heating coils SS SUS316L.

-Ships News
+Incidents

-This year on 6 August 2014 the crew of Stena Paris entered into the news by saving an elderly Swedish couple from their dismasted yacht near the Cook Islands.
+On 6 August 2014 the crew of Stena Paris entered into the news by saving an elderly Swedish couple from their dismastedyacht near the Cook Islands.
 The Rescue Coordination Centre New Zealand (RCCNZ) detected a beacon alert from the yacht Blue Horizon.
 The couple, a 69-year-old woman and 70-old-man, feared the broken mast would hole the hull.
 The chemical tanker was close to the accident and saved the two seafarers.